AlizaMedicalImaging/MDCM/DICOM/README.txt

 xsltproc UIDToTemp.xsl Part6.xml > tmp.cxx

-I add new UIDs manually:
-diff 'UIDsStrings' array and with last_UIDsStrings.txt and add new UIDs to mdcmUIDs.h/.cxx, replace last_UIDsStrings.txt for the next time (if lost run above xsltproc with the previous Part6.xml).
+I add new UIDs manually sequentially: diff 'UIDsStrings' array and with last_UIDsStrings.txt and add new UIDs to mdcmUIDs.h/.cxx, replace last_UIDsStrings.txt for the next time (if lost run above xsltproc with the previous Part6.xml).